levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 Where our interpreter will diverge is, instead of compiling our language to assembly, like the C++ compiler would do, or to some custom intermediate "bytecode" like the Python interpreter does, we will execute code directly.

-Our interpreter will be written in Rust, so we won't have to worry about memory management or performance (for now), and end up with something that is not just a toy example.
+Our interpreter will be written in Rust, so we will not have to worry about memory management or performance (for now), and end up with something that is not just a toy example.

 All code examples will also have a Rust Playground link, so you can run and edit them as you follow along.